 About Lake of the Ozarks campus

-The campus in Lake of the Ozarks provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
-As part of a network of campuses across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.
+The venue at the Lake of the Ozarks provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
+As part of a network of venues across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.

 More than 900 students each year take a mix of in-seat and online classes.

-The Lake Ozark campus has the unique ability to provide both a nursing degree and teacher education certification.
+The Lake of the Ozarks venue has the unique ability to provide both a nursing degree and teacher education certification.